Extinct Towns of Johnson County, Kansas

 Black Bob 1875-1879 Chief Black Bob and his Shawnee band of Cape Girardeau, Missouri, lived on land controlled by Spain in eastern Missouri before moving to Kansas.

 Cedar Junction 1877-1919 Cedar Junction, also called Cedar and Corliss, its railroad name, was located on the south bank of the Kansas River about 19 miles southwest of Kansas City.
-Located along the Atchison, Topeka & Santa Fe Railroad, a post office was established on January 16, 1877.
-In 1910 Cedar Junction had a population of 161, a money order post office, general stores, express and telegraph facilities, and served as the supply and shipping point for the rich agricultural district.
+A post office was located along the Atchison, Topeka & Santa Fe Railroad on January 16, 1877.
+In 1910, Cedar Junction had a population of 161, a money order post office, general stores, and express and telegraph facilities.
+It served as the supply and shipping point for the rich agricultural district.
 Its post office was closed on April 30, 1919.

 Clare/Wainwright 1899-1913 Located on the Atchison, Topeka & Santa Fe Railroad, five miles southwest of Olathe, this town was first called Wainwright.
 It received a post office on November 27, 1899.
 Later the name was changed to Clare by the Kelly family, in honor of Clare County in Ireland.
 The post office officially changed its name on May 17, 1906.
 In 1910, Clare had a population of ten, a money order post office and telegraph and express facilities, a grain elevator, a store, and a school.
 The post office was closed on September 30, 1913.
 Later the elevator burned down and the store and school were remodeled as residences.